Jose01000111/Apache-Installation-Setup-Lab/README.md

 <img src="https://i.imgur.com/H885ayC.png" alt="osTicket logo"/>
 </p>

-#### sudo systemctl status apache2 ✅→ This shows the status of Apache to confirm that it’s running correctly.
+#### ⌨️sudo systemctl status apache2 ✅→ This shows the status of Apache to confirm that it’s running correctly.
 You should see "active (running)" if everything is working.

 ***